caiostoduto/Getting-to-Philosophy/README.md

 - **Automated Data Processing**: Handles downloading, processing, and analyzing Wikipedia dumps.
 - **Modular Analysis**: Organized into four distinct Jupyter notebooks for clarity and modularity.
 - **Persistent Data Storage**: Uses Docker volumes to ensure data persistence even if the container is stopped.
+- **Efficient Data Handling**: Utilizes Pandas and Parquet for optimal performance with large datasets.
+- **Customizable Analysis**: Allows for analysis considering either only the first reference or all references of each page.

 ## Project Structure